chb/smart-docs/howto/build_a_rest_app/index.md

-When your app was making JavaScript API calls, authentication and authorization were entirely transparent to you, the app builder, because the SMART Container was able to take care of it all: the JavaScript API call simply notified the outer frame of the data request, and the outer-frame knows who the logged-in user is and what medical record they're currently considering.
+When your app was making JavaScript API calls, authentication and authorization were entirely transparent to you, the app builder, because the SMART Container was able to take care of it all: the JavaScript API call simply notified the outer frame of the data request, and the outer frame knows who the logged-in user is and what medical record they're currently considering.

 Now, we consider the case where you want the backend of your app to obtain data